Mr-Anyone/DotFiles/README.md

 ## Neovim setup
 1. To repalce text, press control r
-4. faster inline editing
+2. faster inline editing
-5. faster way to move between files.
+3. faster way to move between files.
+4. how to go to next argument in neovim coc?

 ## i3 Setup